The Emily in Paris Costume Designer on Putting Together Those Epic Looks

 Welcome to The Who What Wear Podcast.
 Think of it as your direct line to the designers, stylists, beauty experts, editors, and tastemakers who are shaping the fashion-and-beauty world.
 Subscribe to The Who What Wear Podcast on Apple Podcasts and Spotify.

-For Emily In Paris costume designer, Marylin Fitoussi, she likes to lead with her intuition when creating those the incredible looks the actors wear on the Netflix hit series.
+For Emily in Paris costume designer Marylin Fitoussi, she leads with her intuition when creating the incredible looks the actors wear on the Netflix hit series.

 "I'm just following my feelings," Fitoussi said.